influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/administration/subscription-management.md

 IFS=$'\n'; for i in $(influx -format csv -username $INFLUXUSER -password $INFLUXPASS -database _internal -execute 'show subscriptions' | tail -n +2 | grep -v name); do influx -format csv -username $INFLUXUSER -password $INFLUXPASS -database _internal -execute "drop subscription \"$(echo "$i" | cut -f 3 -d ',')\" ON \"$(echo "$i" | cut -f 1 -d ',')\".\"$(echo "$i" | cut -f 2 -d ',')\""; done
 ```

-## How subscriptions work
-As data is written to InfluxDB, writes are duplicated to subscriber endpoints via
-HTTP, HTTPS, or UDP in [line protocol](/influxdb/v1.6/write_protocols/line_protocol_tutorial/).
-InfluxDB subscriber service creates multiple "writers" ([goroutines](https://golangbot.com/goroutines/))
-which send writes to the subscription endpoint(s).

-_The number of writer goroutines is defined by the [`write-concurrency`](/influxdb/v1.6/administration/config/#write-concurrency-40) configuration.
-If using Kapacitor, this setting also defines how many "readers" Kapacitor spins up to receive the writes._

-As writes occur in InfluxDB, each subscription writer sends the write data to the specified subscription endpoint(s). each reader handles them as they are recieved.
-However, with a high `write-concurrency` (multiple writers and readers) and a high ingest rate,
-nanosecond differences in writer and reader processes and the transport layer can result
-in writes being received out of order.

-> #### Important information about high write loads
-> While setting the subscriber `write-concurrency` to greater than 1 does increase your
-> subscriber write throughput, it can result in out-of-order writes under high ingest rates.
-> Setting `write-concurrency` to 1 ensures writes are passed to subscriber endpoints sequentially,
-> but can create a bottleneck under high ingest rates.
->
-> What `write-concurrency` should be set to depends on your specific workload
-> and need for in-order writes to your subscription endpoint.

 ## Configure InfluxDB subscriptions
 InfluxDB subscription configuration options are available in the `[subscriber]`